Do you value P4C but struggle to fit it in?

 Philosophy Circles Level 1 INSET: The Philosophical Classroom

 Now there is an easier way to make the most of P4C in your school, without having to change your timetable.
 Our P4C training has three levels, each designed to embed P4C in a different area of school life.
 Level 1: The Philosophical Classroom, will show you how to get all the benefits of P4C through everyday teaching.
-Levels 2 and 3 will be launched soon.

 This two-day training helps you grasp the principles of Philosophy Circles, put them into practice, and share them with your colleagues.
 It includes over 150 primary topic session plans and other resources that will allow your school to embed philosophy from Reception to Year 6.